 To develop an intermittent aware design, we should also change the execution model of a conventional processor by incorporating additional backup/restore procedures \cite{intermittent}.
 We require an efficient backup/restore procedure that backup and restores volatile contents during power failures.
 The size of volatile contents determines the amount of energy required to backup/restore during a power failure \cite{backup}.
 If we only have a small amount of available energy in our capacitor, and this energy is insufficient to backup the entire volatile contents, we may get inconsistent results.
 As a result, we must reduce backup/restore overheads during frequent power failures.

 Many researchers are working to reduce NVP backup and restore overheads.
-Lee et al. \cite{r8} proposed an adaptive NVP that prioritizes data retention over frequent backup/restore operations to reduce the frequency of backup/restore operations.
+Recent checkpointing techniques \cite{check2,check3,xie,rev2} are also proposed to reduce the size of volatile contents that must be backup/restored during frequent power failures.
+In-situ checkpointing has gained popularity in recent times \cite{rev2,rev21}, which uses unified NVM architectures.
+Lee et al. \cite{r8} proposed an adaptive NVP that prioritizes data retention to reduce the frequency of backup/restore operations.
 The number of power failures can be reduced by voltage and frequency scaling \cite{r9}, \cite{r10}.
 Rather than reducing the number of backups and restore operations, researchers \cite{r11} focused on reducing the size of backup contents.
-Architectures \cite{r12}, \cite{r13} based on comparison and compression strategies are proposed to reduce the number of bits/contents to be stored in the non-volatile flip flop (NVFF)-based NVP, which helps in reducing read and write energy.
+Architectures \cite{r12}, \cite{r13} based on the comparison and compression strategies are proposed to reduce the number of bits/contents to be stored in the non-volatile flip flop (NVFF)-based NVP, which reduces the dynamic energy consumption.